 5) Conflicting Metrics

 - To understand where you want to be, you have to understand where you are.
-Having the right performance metrics can set the baseline to install a Lean philosophy and continuous improvement mindset.
+Having the right performance metrics can set the baseline to install a Lean philosophy and a continuous improvement mindset.
 The challenge is to apply the right metrics to tell the story of how your strategy is performing and when to make changes.

 If you want Lean to succeed in your organization, management and employees must become practitioners of Lean.
 Once someone is taught how to see the waste in a process, people within your organization will see it everywhere and be motivated to improve processes.
 Success lies in the hands of organizations people and culture, and the greatest challenge is to apply leadership, priorities, and resources to achieve the strategic goals of becoming a Lean organization driven by a continuous improvement mindset.